V2 – bigShoulders

 ShoulderBlockInteriorPanel

 Mount a Belt Tensioning Assembly in the appropriate spot on a Shoulder Block Interior Panel.
-The orientation of this panel is crucial: when you hold it in your hand, the Belt Tensioning Assembly should be left of center an slightly lower than the Bushing Mount.

 You should also add a rod bushing to the center hole at this time, oriented so that the lip is on the same side as the Belt Tensioning Assembly.
 This part should be snug but not tight - if you have to push too hard, ream the hole a bit (but not too much!)